osipov/district-insurance-sample/README.md

 Setup
 -----

-The following instructions will help you run the demo in a (Docker Machine)[https://github.com/osipov/district-insurance-sample/blob/master/README.md#option-1-local-docker-machine].
+The following instructions will help you run the demo in a [Docker Machine](https://github.com/osipov/district-insurance-sample/blob/master/README.md#option-1-local-docker-machine).
 You can also use IBM DevOps or an interactive deploy from your command line.

 Make sure you have an IBM Bluemix account.
 You can get one here: https://apps.admin.ibmcloud.com/manage/trial/bluemix.html